Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Numerical Simulations

 \subsection{Support Recovery with Thresholding}

 In estimating vectors with strictly sparse priors, one important problem is to detect the \emph{locations} of the nonzero components in the vector $\xbf$.
 This problem, sometimes called \emph{support recovery}, arises for example in subset selection in linear regression~\cite{Miller:02}, where finding the support of the vector $\xbf$ corresponds to determining a subset of features with strong linear influence on some observed data $\ybf$.
-Several works have attempted to find conditions under which the support of a sparse vector $\xbf$ can be fully detected \cite{Wainwright:09-lasso,Wainwright:07-725,FletcherRG:09-IT} or partially detected ~\cite{AkcakayaT:CISS08,AkcakayaT:07arXiv,Reeves:08,AeronZS:07arXiv}.
-Unfortunately, with the exception of \cite{Wainwright:09-lasso}, the only available results are bounds that are not tight.
+Several works have attempted to find conditions under which the support of a sparse vector $\xbf$ can be fully detected~\cite{Wainwright:09-lasso,Wainwright:09-ml,FletcherRG:09-IT} or partially detected~\cite{AkcakayaT:10,Reeves:08,AeronSZ:10}.
+Unfortunately, with the exception of~\cite{Wainwright:09-lasso}, the only available results are bounds that are not tight.

-One of the uses of the Replica MAP claim is to \emph{exactly} predict the fraction of support that can be detected correctly.
-To see how to predict the support recovery performance, observe that the Replica MAP Claim provides the asymptotic joint distribution for the vector $(x_j,s_j,\xhat_j)$, where $x_j$ is the component of the unknown vector, $s_j$ is the corresponding scale factor and $\xhat_j$ is the component estimate.
-Now, in support recovery, we want to estimate $\theta_j$, the indicator function that $x_j$ is non-zero
+One of the uses of RS PMAP decoupling property is to \emph{exactly} predict the fraction of support that can be detected correctly.
+To see how to predict the support recovery performance, observe that the decoupling property provides the asymptotic joint distribution for the vector $(x_j,s_j,\xhat_j)$, where $x_j$ is the component of the unknown vector, $s_j$ is the corresponding scale factor and $\xhat_j$ is the component estimate.
+Now, in support recovery, we want to estimate $\theta_j$, the indicator function that $x_j$ is nonzero